MicrosoftDocs/Viva/Viva/engage/troubleshoot-problems/error-when-click-the-viva-engage-tile-in-office-365.md

 ms.date: 06/25/2019
 ---

-# "Sorry, but we're having trouble signing you in" error when you select the Viva Engage tile in Office 365
+# "Sorry, but we're having trouble signing you in" error when you select the Viva Engage tile in Microsoft 365

 ## Problem